 The first time for anything can be a bit nerve-racking.
 Keep in mind that you have to make bookings for the flight and get the visa on your own.
 Moreover, pack your things after checking the weather.
 During the stay, follow the pre-op instructions and make sure to attend all the appointments.
 Afterwards, do as your surgeon says for successful recovery.

-Knowing what to expect before, during and after you travel to Turkey for a hair transplant will help you better prepare for the small and big things.
+Knowing what to expect before, during and after you travel to Turkey for hair transplant will help you better prepare for the small and big things.
 At any stage of the journey, if you need help, you can get in touch with your Patient Relations Specialist.

 Reviewed and Approved by Dr Kuddusi Onay